ClothOff

 Purpose: Nudify women

-Governance.
-A February 2024 Guardian investigation revealed that ClothOff is run by Belarusian Dasha Babicheva and her brother Alaiksandr Babichau, both of whom are using AI-generated images to cover their identifies.
+Ownership and management.
+A February 2024 Guardian investigation revealed that ClothOff is owned and run by Belarusian Dasha Babicheva and her brother Alaiksandr Babichau, both of whom are using AI-generated images to cover their identifies and hence evade accountability.

-Partnerships.
-Clothoff claims to collaborate with an organisation called ASU Label, which ostensibly supports victims of AI-related harm.
-However, investigations revealed a lack of transparency regarding ASU Label's governance and operations, and its relationship with Clothoff.
-Furthermore, its website appears to have been generated by AI.
+Victim rights partnerships.
+ClothOff claims to collaborate with an organisation called ASU Label, which ostensibly supports victims of AI-related harm.
+However, investigations revealed a lack of transparency regarding ASU Label's governance and operations, and its relationship with ClothOff.
+Furthermore, ASU Label's website appears to have been generated by AI.

 Privacy.
-ClothOff has been criticised for significant violations of privacy, including its use by minors to undress other minors.
-The app does not require age verification, further exacerbating the issue.
+ClothOff has been criticised for significant systemic violations of privacy, including the use of its technology to undress minors without their permission or the permission of their parents or guardians.
+The fact that the app does not require age verification further exacerbates the issue.

 October 2024.
 AI nudification bots swamp Telegram